Defending Human Rights in Turkey: Sebla Arcan

 It may be our biggest achievement.
 We were young when we started, we aged in the square.
 The children of the disappeared grew up on the square where we saw each other every week.
 Many people don’t even see their own family every week.
 I could say that we have become one big family.”

 A real turning point came in 2018 when the Saturday Mothers were barred from holding their 700th peaceful weekly protest.
 The sit-in was once again met with police violence; they were branded “terrorist mothers” by the same government which seven years earlier received their delegation and listened to their demands.
-Arcan and others who lost family members by enforced disappearance were taken into custody.
+Arcan and those who lost family members by enforced disappearance were taken into custody.
 Arcan says that by forbidding the vigil in Galatasaray square the government wants to send a message of warning to society.
 In describing this message, she says, “Do not go on the street and do not disobey us.
 [The government] wants to give people the feeling: if this can be done to the Saturdays Mothers what would they do to me?”
 Every Saturday since, armoured police vehicles occupy Galatasaray square to block the protest, forcing the Saturday Mothers to hold their sit-in in front of the building of İHD, a few blocks away.
 Arcan is currently being investigated for “making terrorist propaganda” for reading a press statement in April 2019 about Talat Türkoğlu, a person forcefully disappeared in 1996.

 In the meantime, several mothers have passed away, but now the wives and children of the disappeared continue the protest.
-Arcan finds that the inter-generational dimension of the on-going protest is very special.
+Arcan finds that the inter-generational dimension of the ongoing protest is very special.
 Reflecting on the movement, Arcan shared, “It may be our biggest achievement.
 We were young when we started, we aged in the square.
 The children of the disappeared grew up on the square where we saw each other every week.
 Many people don’t even see their own family every week.
 I could say that we have become one big family.”

 Due to the COVID-19 pandemic, the Saturday Mothers were forced to move their protest online.
 Every Saturday at noon, they hold a press release and tell the story of one of their loved ones.
-The group publishes videos and organizes events.
+The group publishes videos and organises events.
 The attendance is higher than usual; thousands of people tune in to listen to the stories of the group.
 “Online, people don’t have to face a police blockade,” Arcan joked.
 The Galatasaray square remains under police barricade, but Arcan is already thinking about their return.
-Undeterred, and with the determination that characterizes the protest, Arcan cannot wait to be back outside.
+Undeterred, and with the determination that characterises the protest, Arcan cannot wait to be back outside.
 “When the health of the participants allows us, we will be back on the streets again,” Arcan concluded.